Establish Connectivity to Microsoft Power BI

 - For more information on how to install and use the RDC, consult Configuring Remote Data Collectors

-Use Remote Data Collector: is set to "no" by default
+Use Remote Data Processor: is set to "no" by default

-- To be able to fetch data from Microsoft Power BI Datasets, switch to "yes" and add a Remote Data Collector by clicking [+New Remote Collector] under Remote Collectors settings
+- To be able to fetch data from Microsoft Power BI Datasets, switch to "yes" and add a Remote Data Processor by clicking [+New Remote Processor] under Remote Processors settings

 Generate Object List